TokenScript-Framework/papers/src/papers/smart-token-paper.md

 To recap, the two reasons tokens, not platforms, are the trust anchors are because they are the origin of trust, and tokens need to be decoupled from the token-serving platforms such as Google Wallet in order to compete and drive forward innovation.

 Given that tokens are the new trust anchors, the effort to decentralize trust anchors should not just decentralize a token-providing platform, but should enrich tokens to carry out the functions of trust anchors.
-This brings us to the core concept of this paper: smart tokens.
+This brings us to the core concept of this paper: Smart Tokens.

 ---